• Skip to primary navigation

 Canned Pumpkin or Fresh Pumpkin?

-Now there is a difference between can pumpkin puree and canned pumpkin pie filling.
+Now there is a difference between canned pumpkin puree and canned pumpkin pie filling.
 DO NOT USE canned pumpkin pie filling.

 Canned pumpkin pie filling is already flavored with sugar and pumpkin spice.
 Canned pumpkin puree is an unflavored cooked pumpkin that has been pureed giving YOU control of how much sugar and pumpkin spice to add.